Find out why you DO want to be out in the dark in Northumberland...?

 The stunning Northumberland sky is also a fantastic window into Aurora Borealis.
 Witnessing this natural phenomenon would usually involve a trip to Norway, Iceland or the Arctic Circle, but images of the ‘Northern Lights’ have been captured on the Northumberland Coast.

-So whether you’re peering into the telescopes at Kielder Observatory or catching a glimpse through your binoculars- Northumberland’s night sky is guaranteed to take your breath away.
+So whether you’re peering into the telescopes at Kielder Observatory or Battlesteads Observatory, or just catching a glimpse through your binoculars- Northumberland’s night sky is guaranteed to take your breath away.